 Focus On Recovery – A Lifestyle Transformation

 Four BDR graduates find that overcoming addiction is much more than just getting clean and sober.
+They all have learned that you must keep your focus on recovery for a lifetime of sobriety.
 Here are their stories.

-But this can be a difficult prospect in itself.
+Being able to keep one’s focus on recovery can be a difficult prospect in itself.
 Many people simply have no idea where to turn, and the options available can be overwhelming.
-They don’t understand that there are many different methods of rehabilitation, many paths to overcoming addiction, and may even believe that they are all the same.
+They don’t understand that there are many different methods of rehabilitation, many paths to overcoming addiction and may even believe that they are all the same.
 They don’t know how important it is to make sure that the treatment center is a good fit for the individual.
-All they know is that they can’t live like this anymore, and that they are looking for a way to fix it.
+All they know is that they can’t live like this anymore and that they are looking for a way to fix it.

 The addiction treatment strategy at Best Drug Rehabilitation was developed taking this into account.
 We don’t just focus on helping our patients to get clean and sober.
 We help them to find the tools and skills that will help them to achieve long-term sobriety.
-By addressing the causes of their addictive behaviors, such as past traumas, rather than the symptoms of those behaviors – the actual abuse of drugs or alcohol – we are really focusing on recovery, not just on sobriety.
+By addressing the causes of their addictive behaviors, such as past traumas rather than the symptoms of those behaviors (the actual abuse of drugs or alcohol), we are really teaching them to focus on recovery, not just on getting sober.

-How does the Best Drug Rehabilitation substance abuse treatment strategy keep such an intensive focus on actual recovery rather than just getting clean and sober?
-A big part of what makes our treatment plan so effective is the wide variety of program options that we offer for our patients to choose from.
+How does the Best Drug Rehabilitation substance abuse treatment strategy keep such an intensive focus on recovery rather than just getting clean and sober?
+A big part of what makes our treatment plan so effective is the wide variety of program options that we offer from which our clients can choose.
 Each person is a unique individual, traveling unique journeys through life.
-Each will have different needs and find different things to be more beneficial as make their own unique journeys through the recovery process.
+Each will have different needs and find different treatments to be more beneficial as making their own unique journeys through the recovery process.
 Graham, another amazing graduate of the BDR program, explains: “The fact that I got to choose was really appealing to me because a lot of the places that you go, they choose for you, or it’s strictly a 12-Step program or SMART Recovery program.
 You have choices here.”
-He was able to focus on his own recovery at his own pace and in the way that he found, with guidance from his counselor and case manager, to be best suited to his individual needs.
+He was able to focus on recovery at his own pace and in the way that he found, with guidance from his counselor and case manager, to be best suited to his individual needs.
 Graham gained a sense of confidence in himself and in his recovery, and he understands that maintaining sobriety is a personal responsibility.
-Like all of our graduates, he knows that there is no such thing as a “quick fix” for addiction, and that if he wants to stay substance-free, he must continuously focus on recovery.
+Like all of our graduates, he knows that there is no such thing as a “quick fix” for addiction and that if he wants to stay substance-free, he must continuously focus on recovery.